-The career center at T.W.
-Josey High School provides students unique opportunities to gain hands-on experience.
-Students are introduced to career fields related to manufacturing and skilled labor professions.
+The skilled trades center at Josey High School provides students unique opportunities to gain hands-on experience.
+They are introduced to career fields related to manufacturing and skilled labor professions.
 Success in any of these programs can lead to specified certifications, apprenticeship opportunities, post-secondary education, and possible employment immediately after graduation.
-Students wishing to participate are transported to the career center for specified courses.
-Students take one course each semester, earning one full credit for the semester.
+Students wishing to participate are transported to the skilled trades center for specified courses.